Northern Beaches Council area

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in Northern Beaches Council area will be influenced by factors including:
+The occupations of the local workers in Northern Beaches Council will be influenced by factors including:

-- The economic base and employment opportunities available in Northern Beaches Council area;
+- The economic base and employment opportunities available in Northern Beaches Council;

 - The age of the workforce;

 - The skill and qualification level required to enter an industry; and

 - The working and social aspirations of the population.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 Please note – The 2016 Census used a new methodology to “impute” a work location to people who didn’t state their workplace address.
 As a result, 2016 and 2011 place of work data are not normally comparable.
 To allow comparison between 2011 and 2016, .id has sourced a 2011 dataset from the ABS which was experimentally imputed using the same methodology.
 To provide this detail, Northern Beaches Council area in 2011 had to be constructed from a best fit of Work Destination Zones (DZNs).
 While it may not be an exact match to the LGA or region boundary, it is considered close enough to allow some comparison.
 Users should treat this time series data with caution, however, and not compare directly with 2011 data from any other source.